Finite state Mean Field Games with Wright-Fisher common noise: Model and preliminary versions of the main results

 The first point that we need to clarify is the form of the mean field game itself.
 Whilst it is absolutely standard when there is no common noise, the mean field game addressed below takes indeed a more intricate and less obvious form in the presence of common noise.
-In fact, the somewhat non-classical structure that we use throughout the paper is specifically designed in order to be in correspondence with the class of second order differential operators on the simplex, referred to as Kimura operators in the text, for which we can indeed prove the smoothing results announced in introduction, see Subsection \ref{subse:weak:solvability} for a first account.
+In fact, the somewhat non-classical structure that we use throughout the paper is specifically designed in order to be in correspondence with the class of second order differential operators on the simplex, referred to as Kimura operators in the text, for which we can indeed prove the smoothing results announced in introduction, see Subsections \ref{subsec:new:meta:PDE} for a first account and \ref{subse:weak:solvability} for more details.

-Clearly, the sharpest way to derive the form of mean field games that is used below would consist in going back to a game with a large but finite number $N$ of players and in justifying that, under the limit $N \rightarrow \infty$, this finite game converges in some sense to our form of mean field games.
-Although we could indeed do so, we feel better to hint about this approach here and to offer a more detailed overview of it in the Appendix.
-Accordingly, we directly write down our version of mean field game with a common noise on a finite state space.
+Clearly, the sharpest way to derive the form of mean field games that is used below would consist in going back to a game with a large but finite number $N$ of players and in justifying that, under the limit $N \rightarrow \infty$, this finite game converges in some sense to our form of mean field games. {Instead, we directly write down our version of mean field game with a common noise on a finite state space.
 Our rationale for doing so is that it allows the reader to jump quickly into the article.
-If she or he is interested, she or he may have a look at the supplementary material available online.
+If she or he is interested, she or he may have a look at our companion paper \cite{BCCD-game}, in which the discrete model is described in depth and the convergence problem is entirely resolved}.